Sekky61/aoc-bash/Readme.md

 cd aoc-bash
 ```

-2. Navigate to the specific day's directory:
+2. Navigate to the specific day's directory (a needed step):

 ```bash
 cd Day-01